 Return to Okaukeujo Campsite for the evening.
 After your evening meal there are still more chances to see Etosha’s big game at a floodlit waterhole.

-Prost Hotel Swakopmund, Swakopmund (B&L)
+Prost Hotel Swakopmund (or similar), Swakopmund (B&L)

 A relatively long drive today will take you via the towns of Outjo, Otjiwarongo on to Omaruru and via the sun-baked town of Usakos to the coastal town of Swakopmund.
 Founded in 1892 during German colonial rule, it served as the territory’s main harbour for many years.
 Today this quaint desert town, hedged by desert and sea, is enhanced by lush green lawns, palm trees and carefully tended public gardens.
 Quaint architecture from a bygone era adds to the time-out-of-place atmosphere of Swakopmund.

 Dinner today is not included in the price of the safari and will be for the client’s own account

 Set along Namibia’s spectacularly scenic coast, the seaside town of Swakopmund is known for its wide-open avenues, colonial architecture, and is surrounded by otherworldly desert terrain.
 Founded in 1892 as the main harbour for German South West Africa, Swakopmund is often described as being more German than Germany.
 Now a seaside resort town, Swakopmund is the capital of the Skeleton Coast tourism area and has plenty to keep visitors happy.
 The quirky mix of German and Namibian influences, adventure options, laidback atmosphere and cool sea breeze make it very popular Namibian destination.
 Visitors can look forward to a number of exciting activities including: quad biking, horse riding, paragliding, fishing, sightseeing and fascinating desert tours.